-ISM seats are optimally shaped, and different than traditional bike seats.
+ISM seats are optimally shaped, and different to the traditional bike saddle.
+This is why it is so important to fit your ISM saddle correctly.
 The patented, anatomical design is nose-less and features two independent front arms.
 This results in superior blood flow, no numbness, and unprecedented comfort and performance.
-Due to the unique design of this saddle you will to take extra care when fitting to make sure it is in the correct position for you.
+Due to the unique design of the saddle you will to take extra care when fitting to make sure it is in the correct position.

-You also want to set your ISM 5mm (1/4 inch) lower than your traditional seat, measured from the top of the seat to the ground, or center of the bottom bracket.
-Do not rely on markings or numbers printed on the seat post or saddle – these are not consistent between manufacturers, and not all seats are the same thickness from rail-to- top.
-Only objective measurements with a tape measure will work.
+You also want to set your saddle 5mm (1/4 inch) lower than your traditional seat.
+This is measured from the top of the seat to the ground, or centre of the bottom bracket.
+Do not rely on markings or numbers printed on the seat post or saddle.
+Not all seats are the same thickness from rail-to- top so to be sure make sure you measure with a tape measure.
 The reason for this lower height is that you ride slightly higher on ISM seats, by resting on your pubic rami bones and sit bones, rather than soft tissue areas.
 Lowering the seat maintains your original body position.

-PLEASE NOTE: For both the seat height and setback, these instructions are just a starting point.
-Due to the wide variety of seats on the market, some people may need to add or subtract from the setback or height.
+For both the seat height and setback, these instructions are just a starting point.
+Due to the wide variety of seats, some people may need to add or subtract from the setback or height.
 When in doubt, consult a professional bike fit specialist.

 Next, set the angle of the saddle.
-Most riders prefer ISM seats to be set up with the front arms parallel to the ground, or at a very slight downward angle (1 – 2 degrees).
+If you aim for the rails to be parallel to the ground this will naturally give a downward angle of around 2-3degrees.
+This is normally be the most comfortable.
 There is no right or wrong answer for all people, so feel free to make adjustments after your first few rides.